 Radiology is a very enjoyable and rewarding specialty.
 Radiologists combine detailed knowledge of anatomy, pathology, medicine and surgery with a sprinkling of physics to diagnose and treat patients using state-of-the-art equipment.
 If you enjoyed these components of your medical training, and like the idea of doing some high-stakes puzzle solving, then Radiology may be just the job for you…

 The training scheme in Radiology is five years long.
 Trainees enter the scheme as Specialist Registrars, usually having completed one or two years as an SHO in either surgery or medicine.
 The training scheme is co-ordinated by the Faculty of Radiologists of the RCSI.
-Trainees are appointed to one of eight centres: St Vincent’s University Hospital, the Mater Misericordiae University Hospital, St James’ Hospital, Beaumont Hospital, the Adelaide Meath Hospital (Tallaght), Cork University Hospital (with Mercy University Hospital), University College Hospital Galway and University Hospital Waterford.
+Trainees are appointed to one of nine centres: St Vincent’s University Hospital, the Mater Misericordiae University Hospital, St James’ Hospital, Beaumont Hospital, the Adelaide Meath Hospital (Tallaght), Cork University Hospital (with Mercy University Hospital), University College Hospital Galway, University Hospital Waterford and University Hospital Limerick.

 Trainees attend one or two afternoons of formal lectures per week as well as receiving a considerable amount of informal in-house teaching from consultants, radiographers and physicists in their base hospitals.